utm-cssc/website/content/docs/unified-calendar.md

 }
 ```

-### Parsing (CSV to Calendar Event Data)
+### Parsing CSVs to Calendar Event Data

-We are using the readCSVData method which parses the events in the CSV to the
+We are using the readCSVData method which parses and then converts the events in
-Vuetify calendar format.
-This data is then reflected by the Vuetify calendar
+our CSV format to the Vuetify calendar format.
+This data is then reflected by
-component.
+the Vuetify calendar component.